Donate books to help fund our work. Learn more→

 Rock gates creak and rattle,

-Phoebus' wheels roll and clatter;
+Phoebus’ wheels roll with a crackling sound;

-What a din is brought by the light!
+What a din the light brings!

-It trumpets, it trompets,
+It thunders, it trumpets,

 [ 35 ] In dieser Gestirnwelt lebt der Astralleib während der Nacht.
 Und während er am Tage in eine Art Disharmonie kommt mit den weltlichen Dingen, ist er in der Nacht, während des Schlafes, wieder eingebettet in den Schoß der Sternenwelt.
 Und dann kommt er morgens zurück mit dem, was er sich aus dieser Welt mitgebracht hat an Kräften.
 Die Harmonie der Sphären bringt man sich aus dieser Astralwelt mit, wenn man herauskommt aus dem Schlafe.
 In der Gestirnwelt, der Astralwelt, hat der Astralleib seine wahre Heimat, und deshalb ist er auch so genannt worden: Astralleib. — So haben wir nun drei Glieder der menschlichen Wesenheit kennengelernt: Physischen Leib, Ätherleib, Astralleib.